TigerClips1/Doki_Doki_Literature_Club_With_ironmouse/README.md

 [blacklight5h](https://github.com/blackdeath5h) - helping with the codeing/story

 [Kwhitehead07](https://github.com/Kwhitehead07) - helping with the codeing/story

-nex - helping with the art
+Nexus - helping with the art

 Just_jam - with the art